The Tyranny of Dreams

 My Own Spiritual Journey

-My first psychedelic experience (in my mid-twenties) was quite shocking for me, not only because of the vistas it opened up but because of the realization of how poor my previous grasp of reality was.
-I had what I thought were great artistic ambitions and overnight they were revealed to be mediocre at best.
-My self-confidence was shattered.
-With my newfound enlargement of vista I began to see other artists making statements of a profundity I could not hope to emulate.
+My first psychedelic experience (1973, in my mid-twenties) was quite shocking for me, not only because of the vistas it opened up but because of the realization of how poor my previous grasp of reality was.
+I went into that experience as an atheist but came out understanding that everything in the cosmos is connected and that the cosmos itself was conscious and profoundly loving.

-I, and all my teachers, had been working from the assumption that the cosmic presence comprised a monistic unity and that absolutely everything, whether material or spiritual, was sourced in this one unified spiritual being (which the psychedelic experience of universal connectedness appeared to confirm).
-Such unity implied that every contradiction could ultimately be reconciled were we only sufficiently enlightened to comprehend it.
-It meant that every time I could not reconcile a contradiction it was my own fault.
+I concluded that the spiritual advice I had been given by my teachers and gurus over the years was wrong.
+Or rather not wrong, just massively incomplete.
+I, and all my teachers, had been working on the assumption that the spiritual presence comprised a monistic unity and that absolutely everything, whether material or spiritual, was sourced in this one unified being - which the psychedelic experience of universal connectedness appeared to confirm.
+Such unity implied that every impediment to my spiritual fulfilment arose from my inability to comprehend this unity.
+It meant that every time I failed in my spiritual pursuit it was my own fault and had to do better.

 Previous Home NEXT